Rohan2035/springboot-demo-Rest-Api/README.md

-## This a Book Store Application 📕
+## This is a Book Store Application.